Amira-Mohammad/flash-cards/README.md

 ### `expo start`

-then a web page of expo server will be run in the browser click on 'Run on Android device/emulator' after make sure that emulator is running
+run the above command then a web page of expo server will be run in the browser .. click on 'Run on Android device/emulator' after make sure that emulator is running